Break Away (Ivy Quainoo song)

-"Break Away" is a song originally recorded by German singer Ivy Quainoo for her 2012 album, Ivy.
-Retitled "Breakaway", it was covered by Canadian singer Celine Dion for her English-language studio album, Loved Me Back to Life (2013).
+"Break Away" is a song originally recorded by German singer Ivy Quainoo for her 2012 album Ivy.
+Retitled "Breakaway", it was later covered by Canadian singer Celine Dion for her English-language studio album Loved Me Back to Life (2013).

 Celine Dion version

-"Breakaway" was covered by Celine Dion for her eleventh English-language studio album, Loved Me Back to Life (2013).
-It was co-written by Johan Fransson, Tim Larsson, Tobias Lundgren and Audra Mae, and produced by Play Production.
-The song was released by Dion as a promotional single by Columbia Records in the United Kingdom on 5 December 2013 and in France on 22 January 2014.
+"Breakaway" was recorded by Celine Dion for her eleventh English-language studio album, Loved Me Back to Life.
+Written by Johan Fransson, Tim Larsson, Tobias Lundgren, and Audra Mae, the track was produced by Play Production.
+Columbia Records issued it as a promotional single in the United Kingdom on 5 December 2013 and in France on 22 January 2014.

 Background and release

-"Breakaway" and "Somebody Loves Somebody" are two songs on Dion's album Loved Me Back to Life produced by Swedish trio Play Production (Johan Fransson, Tim Larsson and Tobias Lundgren).
-Both songs were co-written by Fransson, Larsson, Lundgren and Audra Mae, the great-great-niece of Judy Garland.
-On 2 December 2013, Dion's official website announced "Breakaway" as the second UK single.
-Two days earlier, it was chosen as a "Record of the Week" on BBC Radio 2.
-The official audio for the single was released onto Dion's Vevo channel on 3 December 2013.
-Two days later, "Breakaway" was added to the A-List on BBC Radio 2's Playlist in the UK.
-The song peaked at number thirty-eight on the UK Radio Airplay Chart in mid-December 2013 but did not enter the UK Singles Chart.
-On 22 January 2014, "Breakaway" was announced as the second single in France and was sent to radio stations on the same day.
+"Breakaway" and "Somebody Loves Somebody" were produced by Swedish trio Play Production for Dion's album Loved Me Back to Life.
+Both songs were written by Johan Fransson, Tim Larsson, Tobias Lundgren, and Audra Mae.
+On 2 December 2013, Dion's official website confirmed "Breakaway" as the second UK single.
+Two days earlier, it had been selected as a "Record of the Week" on BBC Radio 2.
+The official audio premiered on Dion's Vevo channel on 3 December 2013.
+Two days later, the track entered the A-List on BBC Radio 2's playlist.
+It reached number 38 on the UK Radio Airplay Chart in mid-December 2013.
+On 22 January 2014, it was announced as the second single in France and sent to radio the same day.

 Critical reception

 "Breakaway" received positive reviews from music critics.
-Jim Farber of Daily News wrote that it "balances modern R&B with '60s lounge music in a way that would flatter Adele".
-USA Today editor Elysa Gardner included this song in her download list and added "Dion starts out low and sultry, then lets her big, creamy soprano rip — a pattern she follows on the "Wall of Sound"-inspired Breakaway".
-Gary Graff from The Oakland Press praised the vocal buildup "from the lower reaches of her register, a husker tone that sounds just as good as the more pristine approach that's her stock in trade".
-Andrew Hampp of Billboard also praised "Breakaway" calling it "powerful" and the song which features "arguably the grittiest, most authentically "rock" vocal we've ever heard or would expect from Dion".
-Deban Aderemi of Wiwibloggs commented that "Breakaway" is a beautiful piano-led track.
-The song's orchestration is rich, Dion's delivery is dynamic, yet she remains committed to a performance that comes from the soul.
+Jim Farber of the Daily News wrote that it "balances modern R&B with '60s lounge music in a way that would flatter Adele".
+Elysa Gardner of USA Today highlighted the song, noting that Dion begins "low and sultry" before delivering her signature powerful soprano.
+Gary Graff of The Oakland Press praised the progression from Dion's lower register to her more polished tone.
+Andrew Hampp of Billboard described the track as "powerful" and noted its gritty, rock-influenced vocal style.
+Deban Aderemi of Wiwibloggs called it a "beautiful piano-led track" with rich orchestration and an expressive vocal performance.

 Live performances

-In early November 2013, Dion performed "Breakaway" for the UK show, Strictly Come Dancing which was broadcast during the semi-finals on 15 December 2013.
+In early November 2013, Dion performed "Breakaway" on the UK show Strictly Come Dancing, which was broadcast during the semi-finals on 15 December 2013.